jouni-kantola/learning-a11y/README.md

 ## Goals

 1. A button does things, a link takes you places
+2. Experiment: Instead of powering smoke tests via XPath and CSS selectors, use the a11y tree (or tab navigation)
-2. Browse a page with NVDA and/or VoiceOver
+3. Browse a page with NVDA and/or VoiceOver
-3. Develop a custom select
+4. Develop a custom select
-4. Develop a popup menu
+5. Develop a popup menu

 ## Tutorials